-- Every time you conduct dryfire drills, ensure your firearm is unloaded and no ammunition is present.
-While no product can ever take the place of your safety, we've found the BarrelBlok works very well to ensure a weapon is safe for dry firing purposes.
+- Every time you conduct dry fire drills, ensure your firearm is unloaded and no ammunition is present.
+While no product can ever take the place of you handling the gun safety, I love the BarrelBlok.
+It blocks the chamber and ensures the gun is safe for dry firing purposes.

 Wall Dry Fire Drill:

-Stand close enough to a blank wall that when you present the gun at eye height, it is only a few inches from the wall.
+Stand close enough to a blank wall so that when you present the gun at eye height, it is only a few inches from the wall.
 Maintain a strong grip as you squeeze the trigger until the shot breaks.

 Firearm Draw/Presentation Dry Fire Drill:

-Anytime you change holsters or where that gun is carried on your body, you should be practicing your draw with the new set-up.
-Alas, if you are one that alternates between concealed and open carry, you need to practice your draw both ways.
-I would even go a step further and say that you should practice your draw from concealment wearing different types of clothing that you would typically wear.
-You would be surprised how much the length, material, or size of the cover shirt effects the draw.
+Anytime you change holsters or where the gun is carried on your body, you should practice your draw with the new set-up.
+Alas, if you alternate between concealed and open carry, you need to practice your draw both ways.
+It isn't that you will forget one way because of the other, but don't forsake one for the other.

 Convergence and Accommodation Dry Fire Drill: